BadalAc/godot-apple-login-firebase/README.md

-<h2>Before You do any buidling just check Bin/ios/ if you have Bin/ios/MyLibrary.framework and Bin/ios/SwiftGodot.framework just copy them to dogodt skip build process</h2>
+<h2>Before You do any buidling just check Bin/ios/ if you have Bin/ios/MyLibrary.framework and Bin/ios/SwiftGodot.framework just copy them to dogodot skip build process</h2>

 # SwiftGodot Apple Sign-In Library ✨